tsileo/microblog.pub/docs/user_guide.md

 ### Shares

-Sharing an object will relay it to your followers and notify the author.
+Sharing (or announcing) an object will relay it to your followers and notify the author.
 It will also be displayed on the homepage.

 Most receiving servers will increment the number of shares.

-TODO receiving
+Receiving a share will trigger a notification, increment the shares counter on the object and the actor avatar will be displayed on the object permalink.

 ### Likes

 Liking an object will notify the author.

-Unkike sharing, liked object are not displayed on the homepage.
+Unlike sharing, liked object are not displayed on the homepage.

 Most receiving servers will increment the number of likes.

-TODO receiving
+Receiving a like will trigger a notification, increment the likes counter on the object and the actor avatar will be displayed on the object permalink.

 ### Bookmarks